digitalfabrik/entitlementcard/docs/setup.md

    |Password|postgres|
    |Database|ehrenamtskarte|
 4. Install JDK8
-5. Run the backend: `./backend/gradlew run`
+5. Run the backend: `./backend/gradlew run` or `.\backend\gradlew.bat run` on Windows
-6. Take a look at the martin endpoints: [http://localhost:5003](http://localhost:5003/index.json) and [http://localhost:5003/rpc](http://localhost:5003/rpc/index.json)
+6. Take a look at the martin endpoints: [http://localhost:5003/index.json](http://localhost:5003/index.json) and [http://localhost:5003/rpc/index.json](http://localhost:5003/rpc/index.json).
+The data shown on the map is fetched from a hardcoded url and is not using the data from the local martin!
 7. Take a look at the style by viewing the test map: [http://localhost:5002](http://localhost:5002)

 ## Using ehrenamtskarte.app as database